-EI LEMENT PERFORMANCE CRITERIA 1.
+ELEMENT PERFORMANCE CRITERIA 1.
 Plan work.
 1.1.Potential workplace hazards are identified.
-1.2.Hazard prevention/control measures are identified consistent with appropriate standards to ensure the safety of personnel and equipment.
+1.2.Hazard control measures are identified consistent with appropriate standards to ensure the safety of personnel and equipment.
 1.3.
 The hoist is appropriate to the load/s and workplace conditions.
 1.4.
 The weight of the load is determined according to procedures .
 1.5.
 Appropriate communication methods are identified with appropriate personnel.
 2. Conduct routine 2.1.
-Hoist is visually checked for any damage or detects. checks.
+Hoist is visually checked for any damage or detects checks.
 2.2.
-Appropriate hazard prevention/control measures are applied to the work area according to procedures and potential hazards.
+Appropriate hazard prevention/control measures are applied to the work area according to procedures .
 2.3.
-Service logbook for the hoist is checked for compliance.
-2.4.
+Service logbook for the hoist is checked for compliance 2.4.
 Routine pre-start operational checks are carried out according to procedures.
 2.5.
 Main power supply is switched on.
 2.6.
-Hoist is started according to procedures and checks made for any abnormal noises.
+Hoist is started according to procedures and checked for any abnormal noises.
 2.7.
 All controls located and checked for serviceability.
-2.8.Post start operational checks are carried out according to procedures.
+2.8.
+Post start operational checks are carried out according to procedures.
 2.9.
 All communication equipment , lighting and alarm systems are checked for serviceability.
 2.10.
-All hoist safety devices are tested to their maximum according to procedures.
+All hoist safety devices and functions are tested to their maximum according to procedures.
 2.11.
 All damage and defects are reported and recorded according to procedures and appropriate action taken.
 3. Conduct hoist 3.1.
 Hoist is operated according to procedures. operations.
 3.2.
-Communication methods associated with hoist movements are conducted according to procedures and the appropriate standards.
+Communication methods associated with hoist movement are conducted according to procedures and the appropriate standard.
 3.3.
-Loads and load distribution are continually monitored to ensure that the hoist is operated within its capacity according to procedures.
+Loads and Load distribution are continually monitored to ensure that the hoist is operated within its capacity and according to procedures.
 3.4.
-Hoist movement is monitored constantly ensuring safety to appropriate personnel and hoist stability.
+Hoist movement is monitored constantly ensuring safety to personnel and stability.
+3.5.
+Unplanned and/or unsafe situations are responded

-ELEMENT PERFORMANCE CRITERIA 3.5.
-Unplanned and/or unsafe situations are responded to in line with procedures.
-4. Shut down and 4.1.
-Hoist is shut down according to procedures. secure hoist.
-4.2.
+ELEMENT PERFORMANCE CRITERIA to in line with procedures.
+4. Shut down and secure hoist.
+4.1.
+Hoist is shut down, according to procedures.4.2.
 All fences and gates are secured according to procedures.
 4.3.
 Routine post -operational checks are carried out according to procedures.
 4.4.
 Power is isolated and secured against unauthorised access.
 4.5.
-All damage and defects are reported and recorded according to procedures and appropriate action taken.
+All damage and defects are reported and recorded. according to procedures and appropriate action taken.